⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 Episode Credits

-What we like: This clip normalize the integration of electric vehicle as part of day to day commute.
-Gaby, who is portrayed as a likable character, is clearly shown to be enjoying her new car as she is driving.
-By showing a likable character driving an EV to work, the scene normalize EV as a common but a cool vehicle that can be used day to day.
+What we like: This clip normalizes the integration of electric vehicles as part of day-to-day commutes.
+Gaby who is portrayed as a likable character is clearly shown to be enjoying her new car as she is driving.
+By showing a likable character driving an EV to work, the scene normalizes EV as a common but cool vehicle that can be used daily.

 Tags: